kuasha/hqt/README.md

 After all questions are made available the system ends the episode.
 The worker will end the episode is there is only one participant left (not eliminated).

+### Code quality

+Code quality is non existant in the current implementation :D

+The single responsibility principle is severely broken (most of SOLID actually).
+At the moment it just works but reorganization of code is required.
+The field names of objects are coded as string all over the modules - needs to be in single object / module that exposes functions/classes to wrap the individual concepts.

+The unit tests are now completely removed, fixing unit tests will fix some of the code issues.

 ### Resource names